axelarnetwork/axelarate-community/documentation/docs/Exercises/Exercise 1.md

 (Note that the "To Address" is the address of Axelar Gateway smart contract, which you can find under [Testnet Release](/testnet-releases), and the "Add Data" field is the command data you got from the previous step)

-You can now open Metamask, select "Assets" then "Add Token" then "Custom Token" and then paste the token contract address (see `axelarate-community/TESTNET RELEASE.md` and look for  `Ethereum token contract address` field).
+You can now open Metamask, select "Assets" then "Add Token" then "Custom Token" and then paste the token contract address (see [Testnet Release](/testnet-releases) and look for  `Ethereum token contract address` field).

 ### Burn ERC20 wrapped Bitcoin tokens and obtain native Satoshi